abbreviatedman/spellbound/data/quotes.md

 83
 00:04:59,200 --> 00:05:02,170
-Look, I know we're not supposed to fire off battle magic, but...
+Look, I know we're not supposed to fire off battle magic, but…

 84
 00:05:02,280 --> 00:05:03,486